natyiassanori/RepoScore/README.md

 ## Score Calculation

-The score is a decimal value ranging from **0 to 1**, indicating the relative popularity of a repository.
+The score is a decimal value that indicates the popularity of a repository.
 A higher score means a more popular repository.

 ### Score Components